ozguryazilimas/wp-postane/captcha/readme.txt

 == Screenshots ==

 1. Captcha Settings page.
+2. Captcha Whitelist.
-2. Comments form with Captcha.
+3. Comments form with Captcha.
-3. Registration form with Captcha.
+4. Registration form with Captcha.
-4. Lost password form with Captcha.
+5. Lost password form with Captcha.
-5. Login form with Captcha.
+6. Login form with Captcha.
-6. Contact form with Captcha.
+7. Contact form with Captcha.

 == Changelog ==

+= V4.1.4 - 18.08.2015 =
+* New : Ability to not display Captcha for whitelisted IP.
+* Update : We updated all functionality for wordpress 4.2.4.
+* Update : We updated structure of plugin settings page.
+* Bugfix : We fixed bug with displaying Captcha for rtl-oriented languages.

 = V4.1.3 - 02.07.2015 =
 * New : Ability to restore settings to defaults.